 Exit M25 at junction 2 and follow until the road becomes A102 (M).
 Continue along to the A102 (M), until you reach the exit sign posted Woolwich Ferry.
 Turn right onto the A206 Woolwich Road.
 At the first set of traffic lights turn right and Floyd Road is the 2nd turning on the left.
 Parking at the ground is for permit holders only.
 There is street parking, but due to a local residents parking scheme, not in close vicinity to the ground.
-However as you come off the A2 onto the A206, there is some parking to be had around the industrial estates in the area, in Westmoor Street, Eastmoor Street (the very road where the club was apparently formed 100 years ago!), Warspite Road and Ruston Road.
-If you are coming up the Woolwich Road from the Blackwell Tunnel, then as you go past the ground, the industrial estates are on the left hand side.
+However, as you come off the A2 onto the A206, there is some parking to be had around the industrial estates in the area, in Westmoor Street, Eastmoor Street (the very road where the club was apparently formed 100 years ago!), Warspite Road and Ruston Road.
+If you are coming up the Woolwich Road from the Blackwell Tunnel, then as you go past the ground, the industrial estates are on the left-hand side.
+Public Transport

-From Charing Cross, Euston and Kings Cross Railway Stations then then walk over to the Underground station take the Northern Line direct to London Bridge Underground Station then then walk over to the railway station then Southern trains to Charlton Railway Station from Platform 1 and come out Charlton Railway Station into Charlton Church Lane and cross over to the other side and turn right into Valley Grove.
+From Charing Cross, Euston and Kings Cross Railway Stations then then walk over to the Underground station take the Northern Line direct to London Bridge Underground Station then then walk over to the railway station then Southern trains to Charlton Railway Station from Platform 1 and come out of the station into Charlton Church Lane and cross over to the other side and turn right into Valley Grove.

-From the north take the train to Luton Railway Station then take the Thameslink take it to the Elephant & Castle Railway Station and then take the London Bus 53 from Stop J to Charlton Park Road and a seven mins walk to the ground.
+From the north take the train to Luton Railway Station then take the Thameslink Northern TI take it to the Charlton Railway Station from Platform 1 and come out of the station into Charlton Church Lane and cross over to the other side and turn right into Valley Grove.